Solved Problem on Heat

 advertisement

-From what height should fall a mass of water so that its final energy, converted into heat, increase the temperature of this mass of 1 °C?
+From what height should a mass of water fall so that its final energy, converted into heat, increases the temperature of this mass by 1 °C?
 Assume that there is no energy loss in the system.

 Data: 1 cal = 4.18 J, g = 9.8 m/s2, c = 1 cal/g°C.